An electrocardiogram records the electrical activity of the heart, providing crucial insights into heart rate, rhythm, and potential abnormalities.

 18. What does the term repolarization mean?

-It means that cardiac cells are returning to their resting membrane potential.
+The process by which cardiac cells return to their resting membrane potential.

-19. What lead is often viewed when continuous cardiac monitoring is used?
+19. What lead is commonly viewed during continuous cardiac monitoring?

 Lead II